flaf/miscellaneous/puppet/modules/monitoring/README.md

 ```

 All the parameters of this class are exactly the parameters
 of the checkpoint resource declared in this class.
-So see
-explanations above about these parameters.
+Details
+about these parameters has been given in the section
+dedicated to the custom type `monitoring::host::checkpoint`.

 However, the default value of each parameter is not
 necessarily the same default value of a checkpoint resource.